-Sabitri Brata is an important ritual of married Hindu women with husbands alive.
-This year, Sabitri Brata will be observed on 15th May 2018 (Tuesday).
+Sabitri Brata is an important ritual of married Hindu women with their husbands alive.
+This year, Sabitri Brata will be observed on 19th May 2023 (Friday).

-Odisha is remarkable for tradition of Oshas, Bratas and Melas.
-Sabitri Brata is a fasting day observed by all Hindu Odia married women on the Amabasya, the last day of the dark fortnight, in the month of Jyestha.
+Odisha is remarkable for the tradition of Oshas, Bratas, and Melas.
+Sabitri Brata is a fasting day observed by all Hindu Odia married women on the Amavasya, the last day of the dark fortnight, in the month of Jyestha.

 Sabitri Brata Katha in PDF read online here.